In 1845 a two family home was built in Fall River, Massachusetts. Remained two family until Andrew Borden bought it.

-The rhyme may have been created by an anonymous source at a local newspaper for marketing.
-The number is inaccurate.
-Actually Lizzie hit Abby 19 times and Andrew only 11.
+The rhyme may have been created by a local reporter.
+Flows nicely, but is inaccurate.
+Lizzie whacked Abby 19 times and Andrew 11.

-Then in 1927 Lizzie Borden died of pneumonia while still living in Fall River.
-She’s buried with her family, including Andrew and Abby in the local Oak Grove Cemetery.
+Then in 1927 Lizzie Borden died of pneumonia.
+She’s buried with her family in Oak Grove Cemetery, right beside Andrew and Abby.

 A Night’s Stay

 You can stay in the Lizzie Borden House.
 Sleep in the room where Abby was murdered.
 Have tea where they found Andrew Borden.

 Some come for the history, but many more for the ghosts.

 Such as… an older woman seen wandering the house.
 Believed to be Abby going about her chores, just before entering the guest room and meeting up with Lizzie.

 She’s seen a lot in the second-floor hallway, and inside the guest room where she was murdered